CAVaccineInventory/site/.github/pull_request_template.md

 - [ ] Has search bar that autocompletes and filters content

 #### Other pages
-- [ ] 'Providers' shows list of providers
 - [ ] 'About Us' shows prose content and FAQ
 - [ ] 'About Us' shows randomized list of coordinators' names